Taliban declare 'defeat' of U.S., allies in Afghanistan

 For Afghanistan's new president, Ashraf Ghani, keeping government control of territory and preventing security from further deteriorating is a top priority.

-Vowing to restore their former hard-line Islamist regime, Taliban spokesman Mujahid vowed that "the demoralised American-built forces will constantly be dealt defeats just like their masters".
+Vowing to restore their former hard-line Islamist regime, Taliban spokesman Mujahid vowed that "the demoralized American-built forces will constantly be dealt defeats just like their masters".

 The Taliban have launched increasingly deadly attacks this year.
 Nearly 3,200 Afghan civilians were killed in the conflict between the militant group and the army in 2014, and more than 4,600 Afghan army and police died in Taliban attacks.